vivichi7/vivichi7.github.io/_pages/about.md

 ------
 <div style="font-size: smaller; line-height: 1.2;">
 <ul>
-<li>Apr 2026: presenting paper <a href="https://arxiv.org/abs/2601.19304">Voice-Based Chatbots for English Speaking Practice in Multilingual Low-Resource Indian Schools: A Multi-Stakeholder Study </a> at CHI'26 in Barcelona</li>
+<li>Apr 2026: presenting paper <a href="https://arxiv.org/abs/2601.19304">Voice-Based Chatbots for English Speaking Practice in Multilingual Low-Resource Indian Schools: A Multi-Stakeholder Study</a> and chairing the <a href="https://programs.sigchi.org/chi/2026/program/session/225046">Synergistic with AI</a> session at CHI'26 in Barcelona</li>
 <li>Mar 2026: invited to present at the <a href="https://humanrobotinteraction.org/2026/special-session-by-meta/">Special Session by Meta at HRI'26</a></li>
 <li>Nov 2025: proposal selected for funding by the <a href="https://www.med.upenn.edu/kbjohnsonlab/look-pilots/#20261">Heyman AI Innovation Fund and AI-4-AI Lab @ Penn Medicine</a></li>
 <li>Aug 2025: selected to participate in <a href="https://sicss.io/2025/stanford/people"> SICSS-Stanford</a></li>